Calinou/platshoot/README.md

 ___

-**This repository is no longer maintained.
-The project is only compatible with Godot 2.x, not Godot 3.x or later.**
+**This project is currently being ported to Godot 3.2.
+Not everything will work or look as expected.**

 ___